ServiceNow v6 Integration Guide | PagerDuty

 Configure the PagerDuty settings page in ServiceNow

-If you would like to add the ServiceNow extension to an existing PagerDuty service, as opposed to creating a new one, use the following instructions.
-If you wish to create a new service, please skip this section and move onto Additional Properties to Review.
+To add the ServiceNow extension to an existing PagerDuty service instead of creating a new one, choose one of the following options.
+To create a new service, skip this section and navigate to the Additional Properties to Review section.

 Option 1: Manually Configure the Extension in PagerDuty

-• ServiceNow URL: Enter the URL in the following format: https://[INSTANCE-NAME].service-now.com/api/x_pd_integration/pagerduty2sn
+ServiceNow URLEnter the URL in the format https://[INSTANCE-NAME].service-now.com/api/x_pd_integration/pagerduty2sn.

-• Sync Options: Sync All Incidents will sync all new incidents to your ServiceNow instance.
-Manually Sync Incidents allows you to choose which incidents you want to sync, by adding the option to Sync with ServiceNow on the incident details page.
+Sync OptionsSelect Sync All Incidents to sync all new incidents, or Manually Sync Incidents to choose individual incidents from the incident details page.

 Option 2: Use the ServiceNow Integration to Provision the PagerDuty Extension

-• If you are only mapping Assignment Groups, navigate to the Assignment Group that you want to map to PagerDuty.
+• If you map only Assignment Groups, navigate to the Assignment Group you want to map.

-• If you map Configuration Items to PagerDuty, navigate to the Configuration Item that you want to map to PagerDuty.
+• If you map Configuration Items, navigate to the Configuration Item you want to map.

-4. In ServiceNow, paste the Service ID in the PagerDuty Service field.
+4. In ServiceNow, paste the Service ID into the PagerDuty Service field.

 5. Click Save.
-If you are redirected back to the list view in ServiceNow, open the record again.
+If you redirect back to the list view, open the record again.

-6. In the Related Links section, you should now see an option to Provision Webhook.
-Selecting this option will create the corresponding extension in PagerDuty and complete the mapping for you.
+6. In the Related Links section, click Provision Webhook to create the extension in PagerDuty and complete the mapping.

 Additional Properties to Review

-Once you’ve installed and configured the integration, check out the Advanced Configuration article for more information on configuring Priority Sync, Inbound Field Rules and other optional configurations
+Once you install and configure the integration, view the Advanced Configuration article for more information on configuring Priority Sync, Inbound Field Rules, and other optional configurations.

 Integration Behavior

-• Choose ServiceNow to PagerDuty mapping: Select whether or not Assignment Groups should map to PagerDuty or if Configuration Items and Assignment Groups should map to PagerDuty.
-You can learn more about the differences below.
+• Choose ServiceNow to PagerDuty mapping: Select whether Assignment Groups map to PagerDuty, or if Configuration Items and Assignment Groups map to PagerDuty.
+More details are available in the following section.

-• Resolve PagerDuty incident if ServiceNow incident is assigned to a Group that doesn’t exist in PagerDuty: Choose whether or not an incident in PagerDuty should be resolved if it is assigned to a Group that doesn’t exist (has been mapped to) PagerDuty.
-This is useful if not all ServiceNow Groups are mapped to PagerDuty escalation policies.
+• Resolve PagerDuty incident if ServiceNow incident is assigned to a Group that doesn’t exist in PagerDuty: Choose whether to resolve an incident in PagerDuty if it is assigned to a group that is not mapped to PagerDuty.

-• Create a new PagerDuty user if one is not found with the ServiceNow user’s email: Optionally auto provision users involved in ServiceNow into PagerDuty when they are assigned or manage an incident in ServiceNow.
-This may impact billing on your account.
+• Create a new PagerDuty user if one is not found with the ServiceNow user’s email: Optionally auto-provision users into PagerDuty when they are assigned or manage an incident in ServiceNow.
+This action can impact billing.

-• Provision current Assignment Group members into PagerDuty when provisioning Assignment Groups: Optionally auto provision all users who are part of an Assignment Group when the Assignment Group is provisioned into PagerDuty.
+• Provision current Assignment Group members into PagerDuty when provisioning Assignment Groups: Optionally auto-provision all users who are part of an Assignment Group when the group provisions into PagerDuty.

-• Create PagerDuty Schedule when provisioning Assignment Groups: Automatically create a new schedule for Assignment Groups that are provisioned by ServiceNow into PagerDuty.
-When a schedule is created, the Manager for the Assignment Group will be added to the schedule.
-The schedule then needs to be populated with other users in PagerDuty.
+• Create PagerDuty Schedule when provisioning Assignment Groups: Automatically create a new schedule for Assignment Groups provisioned into PagerDuty.

-• Use PagerDuty teams: Make use of the PagerDuty teams functionality along with Assignment groups in ServiceNow.
+• Use PagerDuty teams: Use PagerDuty teams functionality with Assignment Groups in ServiceNow.

-• Create PagerDuty Team when provisioning Assignment Groups: When enabled, a PagerDuty team will be created when you provision an Assignment Group from ServiceNow to PagerDuty.
+• Create PagerDuty Team when provisioning Assignment Groups: Automatically create a PagerDuty team when you provision an Assignment Group.

-• Enable Response Mobilizer: When enabled, you will be able to add one or more users as responders to an existing incident from the ServiceNow interface.
+• Enable Response Mobilizer: Allows you to add responders to an existing incident from the ServiceNow interface.

-• Enable Conference Bridges: When enabled, you will be able to add conference bridge information to an incident from the ServiceNow interface.
+• Enable Conference Bridges: Allows you to add conference bridge information to an incident from the ServiceNow interface.

 PagerDuty Settings